 During the Jewish celebration of Passover, a special plate with symbolic items is set as the centerpiece of every table.
-Passover is the remembrance of the Exodus of God’s chosen people from Egypt.
-One of the items placed on this special plate is a bone.
-The name of the bone in Hebrew is זְרוֹעַ (zeroah) which literally means, “arm”.
+Passover is the remembrance of the chosen people’s exodus from Egypt.
+One of the items on this special plate is a bone; the name of the bone in Hebrew is זְרוֹעַ (zeroah), which literally means “arm.”

-The bone is meant to represent the Passover lamb offered in the days when the temple stood in Jerusalem.
-Today, there is no lamb on the Passover menu because God commanded His people to eat not just lamb, but specifically the “sacrificed lamb” to celebrate the feast.
-But why is the bone placed at the center of the Passover table called an “arm” – זְרוֹעַ (zeroah)?
-A lamb and an arm are entirely different things!
+The bone represents the Passover lamb offered in the days when the Temple stood in Jerusalem.
+Today, there is no lamb on the Passover menu because God commanded His people to eat not just any lamb but, specifically, the “sacrificed lamb” to celebrate the feast.
+Since the Temple sacrifices no longer take place, there can be no lamb on the seder table today.
+But why is the bone placed at the center of the Passover table called an “arm” or זְרוֹעַ (zeroah)?
+After all, a lamb and an arm are entirely different things!

-The answer lies in the description of how God promised to deliver Israel.
-“Say, therefore, to the sons of Israel, ‘I am the Lord, and I will bring you out from under the burdens of the Egyptians, and I will deliver you from their bondage.
-I will also redeem you with an outstretched arm (בִּזְרוֹעַ נְטוּיָה) and with great judgments (Ex 6:6).
+The answer lies in the description of how God promised to deliver Israel: “Say, therefore, to the children of Israel, ‘I am the Lord, and I will bring you out from under the burdens of the Egyptians, and I will deliver you from their bondage.
+I will also redeem you with an outstretched arm (בִּזְרוֹעַ נְטוּיָה) and with great judgments (Exodus 6:6).
 Traditionally, the bone is supposed to be the shank bone of the lamb – and herein lies the symbolism.
-The outstretched arm of the LORD – זְרוֹעַ (zeroah) can be seen as the sacrificed lamb whose blood shielded the firstborn of Israel from the plague of death.
+The outstretched arm of the Lord, the זְרוֹעַ (zeroah), can be seen as the sacrificed lamb whose blood shielded the firstborn of Israel from the plague of death.